gaiarobotics/openag_resin/README.md

 11.09.16 22:52:32 [-0700] + docker-compose up -d --remove-orphans
 ```

 > If it were the first time deploying, you'll see a mess of download logs of docker images onto the Raspberry Pi.
-Go grab a cup of coffee it can take a while
+Go grab a cup of coffee, it can take a while.

 > If the images were already cached, this is what you'd see:

 ```